 One year ago, I had just over 700 plugin sales.
 Since then, everything sped up, growing exponentially, achieving over 2300 plugin sales this year.

-Right now, I also am a single step away from becoming an Envato Elite Author (I will update you guys on this, when it hits).
+Right now, I also am a single step away from becoming an Envato Elite Author (post update: Elite Author reached).
 Right now, my total sales from CodeCanyon are around 72k$ (based on total item sale price).

 Don’t freak out about the 72k$, because it is ‘before tax money’.
 This means that from this sum, Envato withholds it’s commission (shown in the table from below) + 5$ buyer fee for each purchased item (because I sell plugins in WordPress category).
 Besides this, only for customers that are from the USA (not for the rest of the world), I have to pay a US Royalty Tax, of 10% from the item price (because USA and Romania have a tax agreement on this – without the agreement, it would be 30%).